Gas-turbine locomotive: France

-The first gas-turbine–mechanical locomotive in the world, Class 040-GA-1 of 1000 hp was built by Renault in 1952 and had a Pescara free-piston engine as a gas generator.
+In 1952, Renault built a 1000 hp Class 040-GA-1 turbine locomotive using a Pescara free-piston engine as a gas generator.
 It was followed by two further locomotives, Class 060-GA-1 of 2400 hp in 1959–61.

 The Pescara gas generator in 040-GA-1 consisted of a horizontal, single cylinder, two-stroke diesel engine with opposed pistons.
 It had no crankshaft and the pistons were returned after each power stroke by compression and expansion of air in a separate cylinder.
 The exhaust from the diesel engine powered the gas-turbine, which drove the wheels through a two-speed gearbox and propeller shafts.
-The free-piston engine was patented in 1934 by Raul Pateras Pescara.

-Several similar locomotives were built in the USSR by Kharkov Locomotive Works.

-Sweden

-The power gas locomotive was built by Gotaverken.
-It had a vertical, five-cylinder, two-stroke diesel engine with opposed pistons.
-There was a single crankshaft connected to both upper and lower pistons.
-The exhaust from the diesel engine powered the gas turbine, which drove the wheels through reduction gearing, a jack shaft and side rods.
+Soviet Union